nilsrennebarth/minmake/doc/hacking-howto.rst

 transform the output: All output is started by two blanks, except subdir changes which start in the first column.

-The various echo-cmd function only differ in the number of args they take.
+The various echo-cmd functions only differ in the number of args they take.
 Use as much as any of the cmd_xxx or the quiet_cmd_xxx function needs.
 The expansion of these functions will end in a semicolon, so they can directly be followed by the actual commands.